amuse logo yellow

 Amuse yellow logo on black background

-Amuse is your one-stop shop, providing easy and fast digital music distribution, tools for promoting your music and flexible funding to the self-releasing and independent artist community around the world for as little as $23.99 per year.
+Amuse is your one-stop shop, providing easy and fast digital music distribution, tools for promoting your music, and flexible funding to the self-releasing and independent artist community around the world for as little as $23.99 per year.
 In terms of what you get for the money, we offer some of the best value plans in the market.
-Amuse distributes your music to all major platforms like Spotify, Apple Music, iTunes, TikTok, Instagram, Tidal, Amazon Music, Deezer, Shazam, and YouTube.
+Amuse distributes your music to all major streaming services and social platforms like Spotify, Apple Music, YouTube, TikTok, Instagram, Tidal, Amazon Music and Deezer.
 For the full list of stores available when you upload your music through Amuse, click here.

-With the Artist, Artist Plus and Professional plans, you get unlimited releases, fast deliveries (using the ASAP Release option, your music can go live on Spotify in 24 hours or less of upload to Amuse) , royalty advances, 24-hour support, and so much more.
+With our Artist, Artist Plus and Professional plans, you get unlimited releases, fast deliveries (using the ASAP Release option, your music can go live on Spotify in 24 hours or less of upload to Amuse), promotion tools, fast support, royalty advances, and so much more.
 With our mobile apps, you can upload your tracks, artwork, release info and credits in just a few minutes, all from the palm of your hand, giving you more time for what matters most… music!

-Once your release is live, you can keep track of your streams and downloads, and get deep audience insights through the app's advanced analytics features.
-As soon as the music stores pay out your royalties, you can withdraw your money directly from the app.
+Once your music is live, you can keep track of your streams, audience, playlist & UGC adds via our in-depth analytics, available across all our apps.
+As soon as the stores pay out your royalties, you can withdraw your money directly from the app.

 The best part?
 You keep 100% of your rights and royalties!